UofTDoSSEducation/sta314_w26/docs/index.md

 ## Annoucement

+- There is no tutorial on the Monday of Feb 23rd.
 - Sign-up of the project group ends on Feb 2nd.
 Remember to sign yourselves up both via the sign-up form (indicate your choice of the data set) and on Quercus!
 - The first tutorial is on Jan 12th.
 Only attend the session that you registered.
 Tut103 and Tut104 are merged and take place in MC 252.
 - The first lecture is on Jan 5th.